Back to Blog

 The Dreaded Slice

 The slice is perhaps the most common struggle for amateur golfers.
-It typically results from an out-to-in swing path combined with a face that’s open to that path.
+It typically results from an out-to-in swing path combined with a face that’s open relative to that path.
 This combination produces weak shots that curve dramatically to the right (for right-handed golfers).
 The root cause often stems from an over-the-top move in the downswing, which can be corrected with proper instruction and practice.

 The Hook Struggle

 While less common than the slice, hooks can be equally frustrating.
-They occur when an in-to-out swing path meets a club face that’s closed to that path.
+They occur when an in-to-out swing path meets a club face that’s closed relative to that path.
 This creates low, running shots that curve sharply left.
 Hooks usually indicate timing issues in the release of the club, requiring focused practice on release patterns and face control.

 Push and Pull Problems